-This work is a push back against the inertia of a nonstop lifestyle.
-Not to rebel against technology, but to exact a more conscious relationship with it.
+This series pushes back against the inertia of a nonstop lifestyle.
+Not to rebel against technology, or any other modern reality, but to exact a more conscious relationship with it.

-Each work consists of two pieces of plexiglass suspended on the wall with 1/2” of space between them.
-The white shapes on the back piece of plexi are hand painted or sprayed.
+Each work consists of two pieces of plexiglass suspended on the wall with 1/2” (13mm) of space between them.
+The white shapes on the back piece are hand painted or sprayed.
 The front piece is a simulated multiple exposure of as many as twelve different photographs masked into a hand drawn or hand splattered shape, and then printed directly on the plexiglass.
-The two shapes together symbolize the frenetic chaos of our lives, and the central photograph with the space between the two pieces of glass represent the space each subject is creating away from their surrounding lives.